altaga/Portable-Hacking-Station-RPI/README.md

 * Flash Raspbian on the sd card as indicated on the official page. https://www.raspberrypi.org/documentation/installation/installing-images/README.md
 * Once the operating system is in the SD card, 2 disc partitions will be created in the SD card, we enter the one called "boot".
     - Open the file called config.txt
-    - at the end of the file put the following text "enable_uart = 1" and save.
+    - At the end of the file put the following text "enable_uart = 1" and save.
-* Download the two files in the "files" folder and copy them to the "boot" partition.
+* Download the two files in the "files" folder and copy them to the "boot" partition, .
-*
+* Since both files are in "boot", open the file "wpa_supplicant.conf" and replace the ssid and psk (password), with your network name and password without removing the quotes.(Below I show the example.)

+`
+country=us
+update_config=1
+ctrl_interface=/var/run/wpa_supplicant

+network={
+ scan_ssid=1
+ ssid="networkname"
+ psk="password"
+}
+`
+* We do this to activate serial communication for the bluetooth module and communication via SSH (iPhone compatibility).
+However, it must be clarified that if the station is used through SSH, we must configure the wpa_supplicant.conf configuration with the shared network of the smartphone.

+Note: I recommend that you first do the configuration with your home network because you have to download files.

+## Software Setup

 unfinished until october 10